3-Day Disney World Itinerary

 Resort pool morning — no agenda, no schedule.
 See our guide to the best Disney resort pools.

-Character breakfast — a relaxed character dining experience where characters come to you.
+Character breakfast — characters come to you.
 Is it worth it?

-Disney Springs — shopping, food, no park ticket needed.
+Disney Springs — shopping and food, no park ticket needed.

-Off-property options — Gatorland or SeaWorld offer a lighter pace and real variety.
-See our rest day guide for more ideas.
+Off-property — Gatorland or SeaWorld offer a lighter pace.
+See our rest day guide.

 Rise of the Resistance is the best ride in this park and one of the best at Disney World.
 If it is a must-do, purchase Lightning Lane Single Pass as soon as your booking window opens through My Disney Experience.
 Disney Resort hotel guests and other select hotel guests can purchase up to 7 days before arrival; other guests can purchase up to 3 days before the park visit.
 Popular return times can sell out quickly on busy days.
 This single step determines how your Hollywood Studios day goes more than almost any other decision you’ll make.